inventory optimization and management inventory optimization and management

 • Strategic use of Vendor Managed Inventory (VMI)

-• Enhanced supplier intelligence for precise inventory planning and zero out-of-stock situations
+• Enhanced supplier intelligence for precise inventory planning and management and zero out-of-stock situations

 • Demand forecasting and planning